Tiisha13/expence-tracker-c/README.md

 If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.
 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
-## Contact
-For any questions or issues, please contact Tisha Patel at [your-email@example.com].